 15. Lesley University

-Prepscholar praises Lesley University’s Threshold program, which ensures that students who would typically struggle in college can earn a degree.
+Prepscholar praises Lesley University’s Threshold program, a two-year certificate program, that ensures that students who would typically struggle in college can achieve success.
 The program provides incredible levels of support for students with disabilities “at every step of their journey.”
 And when Lesley University says this, it means not just during the course of study.
 The college also offers programs that transition its graduating students into work in relevant fields.
 These programs include offering a ‘Bridge Year” where students are allowed to work in internships for nine months while staying in halls of residence.
 The Atlantic and Very Well Health also praise Lesley University.